-Forensic Gait Comparison and Analysis
+Forensic Gait Analysis and Forensic Gait Comparison

 Understanding Forensic Gait Analysis

 There may also be civil cases where the way the person in question walks may be relevant to the judge or jury.

 Should investigators make an arrest based in part on how the criminal and suspect walk, an expert analysis of the suspect’s walk may be beneficial in helping the jury reach a conclusion that the criminal in the surveillance video and suspect walk with similar gait features (if this is the case).
 Defendant attorneys may wish to have the manner of walking of their client analyzed by an expert in cases where they believe their client’s gait differs from that of the criminal in question.